NGO Experts Logo

 Step 1: Establish a Trust or Society

-Before applying for the certificates, an organization must be registered as a trust, society, or a Section 8 company.
+Before applying for the certificates, an organisation must be registered as a trust, society, or a Section 8 company.
 This registration is a prerequisite for obtaining 12A and 80G certificates.

 Step 2: Maintain Proper Records

 Maintaining detailed financial records and documentation of activities is crucial.
-The organization must demonstrate that it operates exclusively for charitable purposes and adheres to the guidelines stipulated under the Income Tax Act.
+The organisation must demonstrate that it operates exclusively for charitable purposes and complies with the Income Tax Act guidelines.

 Step 3: Apply for the 12A Certificate

-To obtain the 12A certificate, the organization must submit Form 10A along with the required documents to the Commissioner of Income Tax (Exemption).
-This includes the organization’s registration details, financial statements, and a detailed account of its activities.
+To obtain the 12A certificate, the organisation must submit Form 10A along with the required documents to the Commissioner of Income Tax (Exemption).
+This includes the organisation’s registration details, financial statements, and a detailed account of its activities.

 Step 4: Apply for the 80G Certificate

-After obtaining the 12A certificate, the organization can apply for the 80G certificate by submitting Form 10G.
-This application requires additional documentation, including the organization’s financial statements and proof of its charitable activities.
+After obtaining the 12A certificate, the organisation can apply for the 80G certificate by submitting Form 10G.
+This application requires additional documentation, including the organisation’s financial statements and proof of its charitable activities.

 Step 5: Compliance and Renewal

 The benefits of 12A and 80G certificates extend beyond tax exemptions and increased donations.
-These certifications contribute to the overall growth and sustainability of non-profit organizations.
+These certifications contribute to the overall growth and sustainability of non-profit organisations.

 Financial Stability

 With the tax exemptions provided by the 12A certificate, NGOs can achieve greater financial stability.
-The reduced tax burden allows more funds to be directed towards the organization’s core activities, ensuring sustained impact.
+The reduced tax burden allows more funds to be directed towards the organisation’s core activities, ensuring sustained impact.

 Enhanced Visibility and Reputation